ICRAR/daliuge/docs/development/app_development/eagle_integration.rst

 Parameters
 """"""""""

 Component Parameters are specified using the "param" command from doxygen.
 The command is followed by the name of the parameter, followed by a description.
 We encode multiple pieces of information within the name and description.
 The name must begin with "param/".
 This is used to disambiguate from ports, described later.
 The "param/" prefix will be removed during processing and only the remainder of the name will appear in the component.
 Names may not contain spaces.
-The description contains four pieces of information, separated by '/' characters: a user-facing name, the default value, the parameter type, and an access descriptor (readonly/readwrite).
+The description contains five pieces of information, separated by '/' characters: a user-facing name, the default value, the parameter type, an access descriptor (readonly/readwrite), and a "precious" flag.
 Note that the first line of the description must end with a '/' character.

 .. code-block:: python

-  # @param param/<internal_name> <user-facing name>/<default_value>/<type>/<access_descriptor>/<description>
+  # @param param/<internal_name> <user-facing name>/<default_value>/<type>/<access_descriptor>/<precious>/<description>
   #
   # e.g.
   #
-  # @param param/start_frequency Start Frequency/500/Integer/readwrite/
+  # @param param/start_frequency Start Frequency/500/Integer/readwrite/False/
   #     \~English the start frequency to read from
   #     \~Chinese 要读取的起始频率

+The **precious** flag indicates that the value of the parameter should always be shown to the user, even when the parameter contains its default value.
+The flag also enforces that the parameter will always end-up on the command line, regardless of whether it contains the default value.

 Ports
 """""